wrp/examples/best-practice.md

 	for 60 so I don't need to turn my device sideways and go into landscape mode, but 80 has historical precedence.
 But excessive indendation is a sign of a lack of decomposition, so just keep your line widths below 80 (allowing for 8 space indentation).
+As I write this, I have 3 terminals currently open on a width of 30;
+	don't just assume your reader has a lot of real estate to waste on excessive indentation of Java-esque naming schemes.
 [^7]:
 	Changes in code need to be contained.
 Given the following two diffs, consider how long it takes to understand fully what each does: